 - Repayment term.
-You will be given the choice of up to three instalment plan options.
+You can choose up to to three instalment plan options.
 For example, you could choose to set up SmartPlan repayments over 6 months, 9 months or 12 months.

 - Missed SmartPlan payments.
-While you won’t be charged a specific fee for missing a SmartPlan repayment, interest will be charged on the unpaid amount (if applicable).
-Note that penalties will still apply if you don’t pay at least the minimum amount required by the due date on your statement.
+While you won’t be charged a specific fee for missing a SmartPlan repayment, the unpaid amount (if applicable) will attract interest.
+Penalties will still apply if you don’t pay at least the minimum amount required by the due date on your statement.

 - Discounted interest rates.
 When you set up a SmartPlan, a discounted interest rate may apply to the balance.
 The specific rate varies, based on when you set up the plan and the type of card you have.
-Note that discounted rates may not apply to cards with existing promotional rates and are not available if you’re using SmartPlan on a Westpac Lite Visa.
+Discounted rates may not apply to cards with existing promotional rates and are not available if you’re using SmartPlan on a Westpac Lite Card.

 - SmartPlan cancellation.
 You can cancel your SmartPlan at any time through your Westpac Live or mobile banking account.
 There are no cancellation fees and it will take two business days to confirm the cancellation.

-Westpac’s SmartPlan service can help you manage your credit card debt by breaking your repayments into regular monthly instalments.
+You can use Westpac’s SmartPlan service to manage your credit card debt by breaking your repayments into regular monthly instalments.
 If not all of your account balance is eligible for a SmartPlan, it could affect your repayments.
-Remember to think about these factors and weigh the benefits against potential costs so you can decide if using Westpac SmartPlan to pay off your card in instalments will work for you.
+Remember to think about these factors and weigh up the benefits against potential costs so you can decide if using Westpac SmartPlan to pay off your card in instalments will work for you.

 Pictures: ShutterstockBack to top